-The House Energy and Commerce environment subcommittee held a hearing June 28 on S. 350 and two discussion draft bills offered by Chairman Paul Gillmor and Ranking Democrat Frank Pallone.
+The House Energy and Commerce environment subcommittee held a hearing June 28, 2001, on S. 350 and two discussion draft bills offered by Chairman Paul Gillmor and Ranking Democrat Frank Pallone.
 Much of the discussion dealt with "finality," or what limits should be placed on EPA's authority to take enforcement action if brownfield cleanups under state programs presented problems that endangered public health or the environment.
-See "Action in the 107th Congress," below, for the insertion of S.350 in H.R.
+See "Action in the 107th Congress," below, for the insertion of S. 350 in H.R.
 2869.

 On June 5, 2002, the House passed H.R.
 2941, as reported (H.Rept.
 107-448).
 The bill removes the connection between HUD's Brownfield Economic Development Initiative (BEDI) program and the department's Section 108 loan guarantees.
 The effect is to make the BEDI grants more obtainable by a larger number of cities, particularly smaller communities.
-The bill also authorizes funds as needed for 5 years, through FY2007.
+The bill also authorized funds as needed for 5 years, through FY2007.
 H.R.
-2941 is now before the Senate Banking, Housing, and Urban Affairs Committee.
+2941 was before the Senate Banking, Housing, and Urban Affairs Committee when the 107th Congress ended.

-Meanwhile, on April 25 the Senate Environment and Public Works Committee ordered S. 1079 reported (S.Rept.
-107-244), with an amendment.
-The bill provides \$60 million annually for FY2002-FY2006 to the Economic Development Administration (EDA) for grants to state, local governments, Indian tribes, and non-profit organizations to help restore brownfield sites.
+On April 25, 2002, the Senate Environment and Public Works Committee ordered S. 1079 reported (S.Rept.
+107-244), with an amendment, but the bill progressed no further.
+The bill would have provided \$60 million annually for FY2002-FY2006 to the Economic Development Administration (EDA) for grants to state, local governments, Indian tribes, and non-profit organizations to help restore brownfield sites.

-Other brownfields bills introduced in the 107th Congress would make the brownfields tax incentive permanent, and/or provide other encouragement via the tax code (H.R.
+Other brownfields bills introduced in the 107th Congress would have made the brownfields tax incentive permanent, and/or provided other encouragement via the tax code (H.R.
 1439, H.R.
 2064, H.R.
 2264, and S. 1082).
 In addition, H.R.
-2064 would establish or broaden brownfields programs at HUD (also S. 1078), EDA, and the Small Business Administration.
+2064 would have established or broadened brownfields programs at HUD (also S. 1078), EDA, and the Small Business Administration.
 (See also CRS Report RL30972, The Brownfields Program Authorization: Cleanup of Contaminated Sites.)